HanoverStatsLabs/resources/labs/Lab1Instructions.md

 View(counties)
 ```

-You can also bring up the documentation page for the dataset by running `?counties` in the Console.
+You should also bring up the documentation page for the dataset by running `?counties` or `help(counties)` in the Console.

 You can use the search box at the top right of the data view to filter the rows.
 For instance typing `Indiana` will show only the rows that have the word Indiana in one of their fields.